How to Make Your Own Herbal Wound Wash and Salve

 Making Our Own Medicine

-I decided to make a herbal wound wash and salve after an incident with a suture placed in my daughter by a doctor.
+When my daughter experienced a reaction to internal sutures following minor surgery, I decided to make my own wash and salve.
 I go into detail about this story below the recipe in this article.
-We found many non-natural solutions wouldn't heal her, so we turned to my garden.
+We found many non-natural solutions wouldn't heal her, so we turned to our own backyard.

 I had comfrey and witch hazel growing in the garden, clover, and plantain in the field, and some dried calendula flowers in my cupboard.
 We gathered our ingredients and got to work.